-Debating: Advanced, The art of negotiating, or one of our courses in Communication skills for business.
+The Art of Negotiating; Use your Voice Assertively or one of our courses in Communication skills for business.

 Gavin Illsley has taught Debating, Art of Negotiation, Public Speaking and Presenting at City Lit since 2011.
 While at the High School of Dundee in 2003, he won the Cambridge Union Debating prize, and he was a champion debater at the Cambridge Union and European championships.
 Since graduation he has served as a judge of debating competitions, notably for the Oxford Union, European Debating Championships.
 Gavin is also Head of Programmes at the English Speaking Union.